Department of Business & Design

 D.P.S., Pace University

-Meera R. Behera, Assistant Professor of Finance
+Meera R. Behera, Associate Professor of Finance

 Ph.D., Rutgers, The State University of New Jersey